yuansfer/yuansfer-mobile-sdk-android/README.md

 ```
 dependencies {
         ...
-        implementation 'com.fly.sdk:yuansfer-pay:0.9.0'
+        implementation 'com.fly.sdk:yuansfer-pay:1.0.0'
 }
 ```
-* The Lite version does not depend on the payment platform SDK, which can avoid the conflict problem when the app introduces WeChat to share the SDK.
-At this time, the app module needs to rely on WeChat or Alipay SDK, otherwise the program will crash
+* The Lite version does not depend on the payment platform SDK, You can add WeChat Alipay or Alipay SDK separately, please refer to the comments section of dependencies in app/build.gradle for details
 ```
 dependencies {
         ...
-        implementation 'com.fly.sdk:yuansfer-pay-lite:0.9.0'
+        implementation 'com.fly.sdk:yuansfer-pay-lite:1.0.0'
 }
 ```